Uncovering Social Network Activity Using Joint User and Topic Interaction: Background on Hawkes processes

 Unlike synchronous and social averaging models, a time-decaying kernel allows for more refined user attention mechanisms.
 In this work, we use a typical exponential kernel: $\kappa(t) := \mathbbm{1}\{t>0\} \exp (- t/\tau)$, where smaller values of $\tau \in \mathbb{R}_+$ accelerate the fade-out effect, though our analysis remains valid for other types of time-decaying kernels.
 As a literature note, MHPs have been generalized to multiple cascades or event types \cite{poux-medardMultivariatePoweredDirichletHawkes2023,zhuSpatiotemporaltextualPointProcesses2022}, and learning non-parametric triggering kernels for Hawkes processes is of broad interest \cite{zhouLearningTriggeringKernels2013}, \cite{lemonnierMultivariateHawkesProcesses2017}.

-\inlinetitle{Multidimensional marked Hawkes processes (MMHPs)}{.}~ Marked Hawkes processes offer one way to generalize MHPs for a network of users by accommodating multiple cascading topics.
-Each mark $c$ corresponds to one cascade and is assigned to a user $u$ via the user's \textit{conditional mark probability density function} $f_u(c \vbar t)$.
+\inlinetitle{Marked MHPs (MMHPs)}{.}~ Marked Hawkes processes offer one way to generalize MHPs for a network of users by accommodating multiple cascading topics.
+Each mark $c$ corresponds to a cascade and is assigned to a user $u$ via the user's \textit{conditional mark probability density function} $f_u(c \vbar t)$.
 The marked intensity of user $u$ for cascade $c$ is written as (see \cite{daleyIntroductionTheoryPoint2003}):

 which is time-dependent, hence depends on the event history.
 The total marked intensity of cascade $c$ is: $\lambda^{(c)}(t) = \sum_{u\in\mathcal{V}}\lambda_u (t) f_u(c \vbar t)$.
 An interesting link with opinion formation is that $f_u$ can be seen as a representation of $u$'s relative opinion on the $N_c$ topics, and $\lambda_u^{(c)}(t)$ as the expressed opinion through the marked user intensity.
 Most importantly, $f_u$ allows to formalize joint user-cascade dynamics.
 Probabilistic models have been defined for $f_u$ (\eg in \cite{poux-medardMultivariatePoweredDirichletHawkes2023}, a Dirichlet distribution has been used for cascade dynamics, yet user dynamics were not considered), while the \CC model \cite{zarezadeCorrelatedCascadesCompete2017} proposed the use of the \emph{Boltzmann distribution} (\ie the \emph{soft-max} function) for reweighting $f_u$'s components and this way allowing for cascade competition.
 Finally, note that the \IC model can be expressed as an MMHP by considering $f_u$ to be a simple linear normalization of the user intensities $f_u(\cdot \vbar t)$ \cite{zarezadeCorrelatedCascadesCompete2017}.
 More light will be shed on this discussion in \Sec{sec:model-def}.